Diagnostic Radiology

 Features and Therapeutic Strategies of the Division at the SCC

-CT and MRI are essential for diagnosing cancer.
-Lately, due to the advanced technologies, new models equipped with newly-developed functions have come out, which have made it possible to obtain more precise image information than ever.
+CT scanning or MRI is essential for diagnosing a cancer.
+Lately, due to the advancement of technologies, new models for CT and MRI equipped with newly-developed functions have come out, which have made it possible to obtain more precise image information than ever.
 At the SCC, these new models have been installed and been widely used for cancer diagnoses.
 For example, the latest CT scanner can collect very fine image data while scanning at a very high speed, and create multiplanar images including sagittal-sectional images and three-dimensional images not limited to just coronal-sectional ones, with its multi-detector functions.
+Furthermore, we have two new integrated PET/CT machines, which enable PET (positron-emission tomography) examination for detecting cancers in the entire body all at once combined with CT scanning.
+They are fully in operation now, helping us diagnose cancers at the early stages, assess the treatment effects, and detect recurrences or metastases as early and precise as possible.

 We have built up ample experiences with 110,000 cases a year.